How to Sell an Ugly House That's Furnished

-As you can see, simply removing clutter, changing the floors and re-staging the space makes a massive difference - a process that only took us 48 hours to complete.
+As you can see, simply removing clutter, changing the floors and re-staging the space makes a massive difference - a process that only took less than 24 hours to complete.

-In fact, a realtor who proactively virtually stages a property looks like a superhero.
-Not only is the realtor helping buyers understand the potential the property has, the realtor is also giving them professional designs and ideas that can be used to design the home if the buyer purchases the property and moves in.
+In fact, a Realtor® who proactively virtually stages a property looks like a superhero.
+Not only is the agent helping buyers understand the potential the property has, she is also giving them professional designs and ideas that can be used to design the home if the buyer purchases the property and moves in.

 I'm really excited about virtually staging vacant or furnished properties because it features the best combination of affordability, timeliness, ease of execution and quality of design.
 It helps you tell a story with photos instead of with words.
 When prospective buyers can see that a beautiful home is well within reach, that's exciting and a relief to them.
 A simple collection of virtually staged photos can be the difference between having prospective buyers feel confused and anxious and having them feel certain and at ease - and they'll have you to thank for that change of heart.

 If you're interested in having photos of a listing virtually staged, you can learn more and see examples of our work here.
 Our team is continuously improving our website, the quality of the designs and the customer service we provide to make Option #3 a real charm.